Guidelines for Authors

 Conclusion

-Provide a clear and concise conclusion that summarizes the main findings of the study, their interpretation, and any potential implications or applications.
+Provide a clear and concise conclusion that summarizes the main findings of the study, the interpretation thereof, and any potential implications or applications.

-Authors’ declared contributions to the research should be listed according to the authorship criteria developed by ICMJE .
+Authors’ Contributions: The authors’ declared contributions to the article should be listed according to the authorship criteria developed by the ICMJE.

 Ethics consideration